A tutorial with all the details…

 Make sure your fold sits even with the quilt edge or you will have trouble turning the binding to the back.

 Keep stitching until you reach the next corner and repeat the steps to create a mitred corner.
+Continue around your quilt.
+Leave at least 8 inches between start and finish unsewn to complete the last join

-The two ends need to be brought together at right angles, right (printed) sides together, making sure there are no twists.
+The two ends need to be brought together at right angles, right sides together, making sure there are no twists.

 Carefully match the ends squarely and pin to hold them securely in place.